 Copyright in a work of art itself is distinct from any rights in the photograph/digital image depicting the work (where applicable) and may be held by individuals or entities other than the Center.
 For example, copyright in a work of art may be held or managed by the artist or the artist’s heirs or representative(s), not by the Center.

-Thumbnail-sized images of copyrighted works are displayed under fair use, in accordance with guidelines recommended by the American Association of Art Museum Directors.
+Thumbnail-sized images of copyrighted works are displayed under fair use, in accordance with guidelines recommended by the Association of Art Museum Directors.
 As a service to the public and the scholarly community, the Center may make larger images of copyrighted works available in the online collection catalogue with permission of the copyright holder.
 If you wish to use such images outside the online catalogue you must seek permission from the copyright holder.

 In addition, the Center reserves any applicable rights in the photography of its facilities, installations, events, employees, and guests created or commissioned by Center staff.